ozwillo/ozwillo-doc/_includes/1-introduction.md

   <dt>Application</dt>
   <dd>an abstract application, not directly usable, declared in the catalog and visible in Ozwillo's store, that can be the object of an instantiation.
 It's the product you sell;</dd>
   <dt id="def-application-instance">Application instance</dt>
-  <dd>or **instance** for short, a runnable copy of an application, created within the context of an identified authority (which may be an individual or an organization) after a successful provisioning;</dd>
+  <dd>or <strong>instance</strong> for short, a runnable copy of an application, created for a particular customer (which may be an individual or an organization) after a successful provisioning;</dd>
   <dt>Service</dt>
   <dd>an "endpoint" of an application instance, addressable through a URL (the service URI).
 Services are declared in the catalog and may or may not be visible in Ozwillo's store.
 An application instance is made of one or more services.</dd>
   <dt id="def-desk-shortcuts">Desk shortcuts</dt>